similicious/festival-timetable/src/lib/data/about.md

 ## Install

 You can **add this website to your homescreen**.
-The website will then become available offline.
+The website will then become available offline. <a href="https://www.installpwa.com/from/cosy.tmtbl.de" target="_blank">See here how it's done!</a>

 ## Share